-I always include that when providing brides with quotations, so they can have an idea of the timing and when we would have to start the first person.
+I always include that when I give brides a quote so they can have an idea of the timing and when we would have to start the first person.
 I aim to have the group finished an hour before you need to leave for the ceremony.
-That way everyone is a glam for pictures in the jammies and getting into their dresses as well.
+That way everyone is a glam for pictures in the jammies and getting into their dresses aswell.

-I ask my brides to have a table and a high stool ready for me and if possible to have my area near a window, so I can see what the makeup looks like in the daylight.
-I bring my own lighting as well just in case but being by a window can really make a difference.
+I ask my brides to have a table and a high stool ready for me and if possible to have my area near a window so I can see what the makeup looks like in the daylight.
+I bring my own lighting aswell just in case but being by a window can really make a difference.